Boko Haram rebels say Nigerian military offensive is failing

 "When they launch any attack on us you see soldiers fleeing and throwing away their weapons like a rabbit that is been hunted down," he added, speaking in a mixture of Arabic and the Hausa language common in northern Nigeria.

-The defense ministry did not respond to requests for comment on the video.
+The defence ministry did not respond to requests for comment on the video.

 Shekau asked his brethren in Iraq, Pakistan, Afghanistan and Syria to join what he called Boko Haram's Holy War.
 It was not clear when the video was recorded but the mention of the state of emergency dates it to after May 14.

-The hour-long footage goes on to show apparently dead bodies in military uniform and charred armored vehicles which Shekau said were evidence of victories in clashes with soldiers.
+The hour-long footage goes on to show apparently dead bodies in military uniform and charred armoured vehicles which Shekau said were evidence of victories in clashes with soldiers.

 Stood outside in the sort of dusty plains common in northeast Nigeria, a dozen armed and masked men in military style uniforms then display weapons to the camera, including a ground-to-air rocket launcher and rocket propelled grenades.